pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 # topic: onboarding

----

-Bob:  How do I begin the onboarding process?

-Ana: The first thing to do is to look over the onboarding check list.

-Bob: And then what do I do?

-Ana: After you have completed the onboarding checklist,you will need to read the documentation about the team structure and project specifics.

-Bob: How long will it take to complete the checklist?

-Ana: You can expect to complete the checklist in a few weeks.

-Bob: What kind of documentation do you need from me?

-Ana: I don't need any documentation for now.
-As of now, we're good.
-After you complete the onboarding process you will be able to start working.

-Bob: Thank you Ana!
-Who should I contact if I have questions?

-Ana: You can ask me any questions.
-If I'm not available, you can ask Chris.

----

 * The process can take a couple of weeks.
 * Because the company is so complex, there are multiple layers of security.